cbass12321/DoS_Mitigation_Example/README.md

 # DoS_Mitigation_Example
 This project was for class, the goal was to create some locally hosted web server and protect it from a Denial of Service attack.
-I choose to go with a simple python server and implemented mitigation specifically for the PP's method from the [MHDDoS](https://github.com/MatrixTM/MHDDoS) script.
+I choose to go with a simple python server and implemented mitigation specifically for the PPs method from the [MHDDoS](https://github.com/MatrixTM/MHDDoS) script.

 ---